-Found 10 - 20 results of 44 programs matching keyword " wind energy"
+Found 10 - 20 results of 49 programs matching keyword " wind energy"

+As a special event in conjunction with the 2009 American Geophysical Union Fall Meeting, we connected a live audience at the Exploratorium with scientists at the South Pole.
+Learn about atmospheric research at the South Pole from NOAA's Nick Morgan, the IceCube neutrino detector from Mark Krasberg and Laura Gladstone, and the South Pole Telescope from Bill Holzapfel.
 Dr. Laura Peticolas is a physicist at UC Berkeley's Space Physics Research group.
 She studies the Aurora to learn more about the Earth and the workings of our Solar System.
 She's currently working with NASA's Mars data to understand why the Martian aurora looks the way it does.
 In this podcast she discusses her research, her inspiration and how and why scientists sonify data.
 View a selection of video clips from three exhibits that are part of the new Outdoor Exploratorium collection at Fort Mason.
 We speak with glaciologists Slawek Tulaczyk and Jake Walter, who study ice-sheet dynamics.
 Join us as we talk to scientists working with IceCube, a neutrino telescope buried in the ice under the South Pole.
 Ice Stories correspondent Kelly Carroll reports from a storm at Tango 1 Camp, a remote camp deep in the Transantarctic Mountains.
-Thanksgiving Day weather at McMurdo Station, Antarctica, turned out to be pretty interesting, as weather always can change quickly here.
-Our holiday weekend greeted us with 50 mph winds, but it didn’t affect the great feast we had in the dining hall.
-For two days Summit Camp, Greenland experienced strong winds and blowing snow, making work, and even walking around camp, difficult.
-Hear more from scientists working on the Ice Cube telescope at the South Pole.
-Aeolian Landscape is an exhibit in which a miniature wind-swept desert landscape is recreated by an electric fan and finely ground sand that mimics the process of wind picking up and depositing small particles.
-Visitors can change the direction of the fan, influencing the shape of the dunes.
-What is dark energy?
-Cosmologist Rocky Kolb explains how the South Pole Telescope will help us understand the properties and nature of this mysterious force.